favorov/wilcoxon-command-line/README.md

 -l (--lower, --lower-tail) for alternative med(x) >= med(y) (lower tail) -u (--upper, --upper-tail) for alternative med(x) <=med(y)  (upper tail)

-The first two are integers, the other are doubles.
+The first two numerics in cycle are to be integers, the other are doubles.
-If the stream stops before all the N+M values are read or the first two values
+Stops on end-of-stream or if or the first given length (not tag) is zero.